Introducing Barney & The Devon Countryside Ambassador Scheme

 As Head Countryside Ambassador, he is wearing one of our new Devon Countryside Ambassador Badges with pride.
 Would you like to win a Devon Countryside Ambassador badge?
-These badges can be won by primary school children throughout Devon as prizes in our new Spring writing competition, ‘I Love the Countryside Because…’ or our Summer painting competition ‘My Outdoors’ or by getting involved in litter picking with their schools.
+These badges can be won by primary school children throughout Devon as prizes in our writing competition, ‘I think its important to protect the countryside because….’ or our painting competition ‘My Outdoors’ or by getting involved in litter picking with their schools.

 More information and entry forms can be downloaded here:

 - My outdoors entry form 2018